18 Jun 2026

 Whenever we celebrate the Feast of Corpus Christi, we are called to reflect on the statement made by Jesus where he states that “if you do not eat the flesh of the Son of Man, and drink his blood, you will not have life within you.”
 This is a statement about how Jesus is present in the bread and wine that are offered at Mass that becomes His Body and Blood.
 This is not just a metaphor but a reality of how intimately he desires for His life to become our life too.
 Much as when people give blood at the blood bank it is given freely for us to be drawn into a deeper communion with the Body of Christ.
 This is not taken by force but out of his total self-giving for the life of the world.
 His desire is that as we receive this food for the journey, we seek to draw life from Him that draws us closer to eternal life.

-It was this desire of Saint Carlos Acutis to not waste time where he wished to apply his skills of information technology, computers, and the internet.
-He was inspired by two quotes from the book of Job.
+It was this desire of Saint Carlo Acutis to not waste time where he wished to apply his skills of information technology, computers, and the internet.
+He was inspired by two inspirations from reflecting on the book of Job.
 “Your time is limited, so don’t waste it living the life of someone else.”
 And “It is only by saying ‘no’ that you can concentrate on the things that are truly important.”

 Pope Francis echoed these sentiments when he said in Christus Vivit (Christ is alive) when he addressed young people.
 He saw that many young people, wanting to be different, really end up being like everyone else, running after whatever the powerful set before them with the mechanisms of consumerism and distraction.
 In this way they do not bring forth the gifts the Lord has given them; they do not offer the world those unique personal talents that God has given to each of them.
 As a result, Carlo said, ‘Everyone is born as an original, but many people end up dying as photocopies.’
 Do not let that happen to you!
 (Christus Vivit 106).